The MFA in Creative Writing and Poetics is a two-year, 48-credit graduate degree.

 Semester-long courses in creative writing workshops require regular submission of original work for critique, oral presentation, and editing.
 Creative reading and writing courses have distinct literature and creative writing components.

 These examine a single writer’s work or specific topics in literary history, or encompass a survey of historical or theoretical orientations, and require critical papers in standard academic format.
-Students must take WRI617 Poetics Seminar: Writers in Community in their first semester.
+Students must take WRI617 in their first semester.

 There are a variety of courses available that provide professional development in teaching and publishing.